 Professor Jones’s second major project, "Reconstructing the Stasi: Remembering Secret Police Repression in the United Germany", was funded by the Leverhulme Trust (2009-2012).
 This included a series of journal articles, book chapters, and conference papers that consider the representation of the Stasi in different media forms (literature, film, autobiography and museums).
 The research culminated in a monograph in Palgrave Macmillan's Memory Studies series with the title: The Media of Testimony: Remembering the East German Stasi in the Berlin Republic (August 2014).
 Professor Jones’s research takes an interdisciplinary approach to the processes of remembering dictatorship, combining cultural, media and memory studies with sociology and political science

 Building on the work of her second monograph, Professor Jones was Principal Investigator for the AHRC network “Culture and its Uses of Testimony”, which ran from July 2016-January 2019.
 The network brought together scholars from across the humanities and social sciences with non-academic practitioners to consider what role cultural forms of testimony (e.g., autobiographical writing, literature, art, film, documentary and museums) can play in processes of post-conflict reconciliation and justice.
-For more information see the project website.
-The network led to a major AHRC-funded follow-on project “Testimony in Practice”, which runs from March 2019-February 2020.
+This included the co-production of a set of resources for secondary teachers using testimony in the classroom across the curriculum.
+The network led to a major AHRC-funded follow-on project “Testimony in Practice”, which ran from March 2019-February 2020.
 The project comprises: an innovative documentary theatre production, made in a collaboration with Catalan theatre company La Conquesta del Pol Sud and Romanian and German novelist Carmen-Francesca Banciu; an online testimonies campaign to collect the stories of Central and Eastern Europeans living in the UK; a co-operation with Central and Eastern European arts space, Centrala, to produce a sound-art installation based on the testimonies; and a series of workshops (youth artist, theatre practitioner, creative writing).

-Professor Jones is currently developing a new project looking at how memories of dictatorship are negotiated across borders in political, cultural and social processes.
-She is particularly interested in the concept of relationality and how this can inform our understanding of transnational co-operation.
-As part of this, she is working with techniques drawn from Social Network Analysis (SNA) to track cross-border collaborations of German memory-political institutions and combining this quantitative research with qualitative analysis to assess the meanings given to such co-operations by the actors involved and the ways in which these activities are used to construct new narratives about the past.
-Through the empirical work she is refining the new theoretical concept of “collaborative memory”.
-The final results of the research will be published in a monograph with the provisional title: Towards a Collaborative Memory: German Memory Work in a Transnational Context.
+Professor Jones has just published her third monograph Towards a Collaborative Memory: German Memory Work in a Transnational Context.
+The monograph explores how memories of dictatorship are negotiated across borders in political, cultural and social processes.
+It deploys concepts drawn from relational sociology and examines how these can inform our understanding of transnational co-operation.
+In the monograph, Professor Jones works with techniques drawn from Social Network Analysis (SNA) to track cross-border collaborations of German memory-political institutions and combines this quantitative research with qualitative analysis to assess the meanings given to such co-operations by the actors involved and the ways in which these activities are used to construct new narratives about the past.
+Through the empirical work she has refined the new theoretical concept of “collaborative memory”.